Vansh-Rathore-ui/Virtual-Assistent/README.md

 5] Wikipedia: Allows the assistant to fetch summaries from Wikipedia, providing instant access to vast amounts of information for user queries.

 6] pyjokes: Adds an element of fun to the assistant by delivering jokes, making the interaction not only informative but also entertaining.

+To install the necessary libraries for your virtual assistant project, you would first open your terminal or command prompt.
+Start by typing pip install SpeechRecognition to install the speech recognition library.
+After that, type pip install pywhatkit to get the pywhatkit library, which allows for automation of WhatsApp and YouTube tasks.
+Next, use pip install pyttsx3 for the text-to-speech conversion library.
+Follow this with pip install datetime to handle date and time functionalities.
+To enable Wikipedia search capabilities, run the command pip install wikipedia.
+Finally, use pip install pyjokes to incorporate the pyjokes library for generating random jokes in your virtual assistant.
+Once all these commands have been executed successfully, the libraries will be installed, and your environment will be ready for the next steps in building your assistant